Particular/docs.particular.net/samples/index.md

 ### [Container](/nservicebus/containers/)

 Samples default to using the built-in container since it does not require pulling in any external NuGets.
-You most likely want to switch to an external container since this will give you greater flexibility in you DI customizations.
+Switching to an external container will give greater flexibility in DI customizations.

 ### Async/await

 Samples by default use `await` and declare the surrounding method `async` everywhere, even if we could just return the task returned by the called API.
-Furthermore, we are not using `ConfigureAwait(false)` when we `await` an asynchronous method execution.
-We've taken this conscious choice, although it is not following the best practices around async/await, to simplify readability for our samples.
+Furthermore, `ConfigureAwait(false)` is not used when awaiting an asynchronous method execution.
+This is a conscious choice, although it is not following the best practices around `async`/`await`, to simplify readability of samples.